MobsLab/SleepScoringOnline/Post-Processing.md

 _digitalin.dat_; _digitalout.dat_, _analogin.dat_ and _sleepstage.mat_ are stored in "Processed" folder.

 Finally, the _.xml_ file is moved from "PostProcessing" folder to the "Processed" folder.

+* _ndm_lfp_ command is then called from matlab

+* "ChannelsToAnalyse" and "LFPData" folders are then created. _LFP.mat_ files are then generated with _GetLFP.m_ function.